linrongbin16/commons.nvim/docs/commons_tables.md

 Returns:

-- Returns a new list that all elements are satisfied, those unsatisfied elements are been filtered.
+- Returns a new hash map that all entries are satisfied, those unsatisfied elements are been filtered.